"Scars are a map of your heart's adventures."

 My name is Levi

-Levi is an amazing soon-to-be 8 year old (on January 30th) living with Hypoplastic Left Heart Syndrome (HLHS), a rare heart condition he's been battling since birth.
+Levi is an amazing 8 year old living with Hypoplastic Left Heart Syndrome (HLHS), a rare heart condition he's been battling since birth.
 Levi has a big love for monster trucks, Transformers, and the color orange, and he’s thrilled to have chosen to go to Give Kids the World Village for his Make-A-Wish.
-He's most excited to order pizza to his room, go to the arcade, and enjoy plenty of ice cream for breakfast!
+He was most excited to order pizza to his room, go to the arcade, and enjoy plenty of ice cream for breakfast!

 Thank you for being a part of Levi's Zipper Club Crew: